-This 18 hour professional development seminar series explores how currency serves as a lens for understanding national identity and national narrative making in China, Taiwan, and Japan.
-By examining the figures, images, and places depicted on banknotes and coins, educators will gain new strategies for teaching about modern Asia in the classroom.
+This 21 hour professional development seminar series explored how currency serves as a lens for understanding national identity and national narrative making in China, Taiwan, and Japan.
+By examining the figures, images, and places depicted on banknotes and coins, educators gained new strategies for teaching about modern Asia in the classroom.

-The course starts Sunday, June 1st and ends Wednesday, July 3rd.
-Participants will engage with 4 online modules, attend three 2-hour live Zoom sessions, and complete a final assignment.
+The course starts Sunday, June 1st and ends Wednesday, July 2nd.
+Participants engaged with 4 online modules, attend three 2-hour live Zoom sessions, and complete a final assignment.

 Here are the details for the Zoom sessions:

-This session looks at the symbolism behind visual elements on currency, such as traditional motifs, monuments, and artifacts.
+This session examines non-human imagery—monuments, traditional arts, mythical creatures, and artifacts—as tools for cultural storytelling.
+How do visual elements encode heritage, identity, and ideology?
 We’ll discuss how these images reinforce national stories and cultural continuity, and how educators can help students interpret visual culture in historical context.

 Program benefits